Hubble dazzles with a new image of a globular cluster

 This globular cluster, which goes by the name Terzan 2, is located in the Scorpio constellation.

-“Globular clusters are stable, tightly gravitationally bound clusters of tens of thousands to millions of found in a variety of galaxies,” NASA explains.
+“Globular clusters are stable, tightly gravitationally bound clusters of tens of thousands to millions of found in a wide variety of galaxies,” NASA explains.
 The clusters owe their spherical shapes to “intense gravitational attraction” between stars.

 Related: Hubble photographs the most distant star ever found